psychemedia/winter-tales/src/gawain_notes.md

 And Gawain apologises, "I'm sorry, I won't fail again.
 Be brisk; get it over with.
 I'll not flinch again."

-And again, for a second time, the Green Knight raises his axe, brings down the blow... and showing great strength, and even geeater control, stops just short of Gawain's neck.
+And again, for a second time, the Green Knight raises his axe, brings down the blow... and showing great strength, and even greater control, stops just short of Gawain's neck.
 So close he felt the wind of the ripped air before it, but not its actual touch.

 "Ha ha, that's more like it.
 Much braver.
 Now, I'll serve you your blow properly."